Ayurvedic Plants Name In Hindi For Your Dosha

 I. List of ayurvedic plants to balance Doshas

 Ayurveda has been in use for centuries, it is a science that involves the use of naturally occurring substances.
-These natural substances can be in various form of the plant, minerals, flowers, leaves, vitamins, fruits, minerals, etc. to combat diseases.
+These natural substances can be in various forms of the plant, minerals, flowers, leaves, vitamins, fruits, minerals, etc. to combat diseases.

 According to Ayurveda a state of well-being and satisfactory health depend on the harmonious balance of the 3 doshas.
 Below is the list that is effective to balance the doshas.